DataDog/documentation/content/en/service_catalog/scorecards.md

 ### Creating custom rules

-To add custom rules to your Scorecards dashboard using the [Scorecards API][10]:
+To add and evaluate custom rules using the [Scorecards API][10]:

 1. Specify the name of the rule, the scorecard it belongs to, a rule description, and an owner to pass to `/scorecard/rules`.
 2. Send an outcome of `pass`, `fail`, or `skip` for each `{rule, service}` tuple that you are evaluating to `/scorecard/outcomes/batch`.
-3. View an overview of outcomes in the Scorecards dashboard.
+3. View an overview of outcomes and remarks in the Scorecards dashboard.

 After initial setup, rules can also be enabled or disabled through the API.

-To add custom rules to your Scorecards dashboard using the Scorecards UI:
+To add custom and evaluate custom rules in the Scorecards UI:

 1. Click **Create Rule** on the Scorecards page.
 2. Specify the name of the rule, the scorecard it belongs to, a rule description, and the owning team.
+3. Navigate to the rule you created and select **Edit Outcome** next to the service that you want to evaluate.
-3. Send an outcome of `pass`, `fail`, or `skip` for each `{rule, service}` tuple that you are evaluating to the Scorecards API `/scorecard/outcomes/batch` endpoint.
+4. Select the relevant outcome of `pass`, `fail`, or `skip` and add an optional remark describing the reason for the outcome.
-4. View an overview of outcomes in the Scorecards dashboard.
+5. View an overview of outcomes and remarks in the Scorecards dashboard.

-{{< img src="/tracing/service_catalog/scorecard-create-rule-ui.png" alt="Create Rule modal to add custom rules in Scorecards dashboard" style="width:90%;" >}}
+{{< img src="/tracing/service_catalog/scorecard-create-and-update-custom-rule-ui" alt="User creating and evaluating a custom rule in the Scorecards UI" style="width:90%;" >}}

 ## How services are evaluated